MarkWilcock/Generative-AI-Course/20 Use LLMs Effectively.md

 ### Exercise: Improve the LLM responses

 In this exercise we gradually improve our prompts to improve the responses from the LLM.
 We start with a vague prompt and the LLM replies in a good but not particularly helpful manner.
-We then uses the RICE framework to improve his prompts and the LLM responds with more useful suggestions.
+We then use the RICE framework to improve our prompts and the LLM responds with more useful suggestions.

 We will work in groups of about 4 - 5 people in breakout rooms.
-Students may want to give themselves 10 minutes or so experimenting with the LLM individually before coming together as a group.
+Students may want to give themselves 10 minutes or so to experiment with the LLM individually before coming together as a group.

 In the instructions there are some example prompts, to plan a family summer holiday, but please use your own ideas.